prathamesh-sonpatki/o11y-wiki/README.md

 ### TSDB

 TSDB stands for time-series database.
-TSDBs are databases optimized for timeestamp data or time-series data, which in the context of observability contains metrics about systems which are timestamped about a system or service's health.
+TSDBs are databases optimized for timeestamp data or time-series data, which in the context of observability contains metrics about systems which are timestamped with metrics about a system or service's health.

 ## U